megabytefisher/Eve.TapToClick/README.md

 **I do not recommend using this when playing games that use anti-cheat features**.
 While I can't be completely sure, I suspect some anti-cheat software will flag the injected inputs as macroing software.
 If you get a ban because of this, I'm not responsible.

 ## How to use
-Currently, there is no installer.
-Just [download the latest release](https://github.com/megabytefisher/Eve.TapToClick/releases), then unzip and run Eve.TapToClick.exe.
+Just [download the latest release](https://github.com/megabytefisher/Eve.TapToClick/releases), then unzip it and run the installer.
+After installation, run the program from the start menu.
+You can set the program to auto-start on system startup from the configuration tab.

 ## Configuration
 Value Name | Description/What it does